nosana-ci/nosana.io/content/blogs/hello.md

 We’re the first decentralized computation platform powered by the [Solana Network](https://solana.com/), and fueled by the NOS token.

-Nowadays most software is run in the cloud, which is made out of large server farms run by big companies.
+Most software runs in the public cloud.
+Public cloud consists of large server farms owned by big companies.
-As we move towards a more decentralized future, projects should not have to rely on these faceless parties for their daily operation.
+As we move towards a more decentralized future, projects should not have to rely on these faceless parties for daily operation.
-We believe that communities can provide this compute in a decentralized way, and a strong community can keep a project powered for eternity.
+Nosana believes that communities can provide the computation that is needed in a decentralized way.
+Furthermore, a strong community can keep a project powered for eternity.
 The computations in the Metaverse should not require a credit card attached to your Amazon account, but should be provided directly by its users.
 Nosana enables projects to move from the cloud to the crowd.